Eddy Gronfier

 In 2000, Eddy met Thomas Pieds, a young French director, with whom he created the production company Minority, becoming its music director.
 The pair also formed the group One-T which they signed with Polydor.
-They released a trilogy of hits on the album The One-T ODC such as "Music Is the One-T ODC" or"The Magic Key (song)" which was the number 2 most played title on air in Europe during the summer of 2003.
+They released a trilogy of hits on the album The One-T ODC such as "Music Is the One-T ODC" or"The Magic Key" which was the number 2 most played title on air in Europe during the summer of 2003.
 They got Gold records in France and Germany.